Timothy A. McDonnell: Bishop of Springfield in Massachusetts

 A few days after his installation, McDonnell had met with a mediator about settling several sexual abuse lawsuits against the diocese.
 In July 2004, the diocese announced a $7 million settlement with 46 victims of child sexual abuse, many of whom had been molested by Levigne.
 By September, 2004, McDonnell and Scahill had reconciled their differences and performed mass together at Scahill's church.
 During the service, McDonnell apologized to Scahill for his remarks from the May 2004 council meeting.

 In 2006, McDonnell signed a letter with the other Catholic bishops of Massachusetts urging support for a proposed amendment to the Massachusetts Constitution to ban same sex marriage.

-Retirement
+Retirement and death

 On June 19, 2014, Pope Francis accepted McDonnell's letter of resignation as bishop of Springfield in Massachusetts.
+McDonnell died on March 4, 2026, at the age of 88, after a brief battle with cancer.